xavi-pinsach/kzg-grandsums-study/README.md

 This repository is a study about the grand-sums proposal by [Héctor Masip](https://hecmas.github.io/) / Polygon zkEvm.
 It explores the concept and implementation of grand-sums instead grand-product.

 To be able to compare the performance of grand-sums and grand-product, we have implemented both.
-The grand-product protocol can be found [here](https://hackmd.io/-5URcycYTlOgJTt3rCMrpw).
+The grand-product protocol is described [here](https://hackmd.io/-5URcycYTlOgJTt3rCMrpw).
+The grand-sum protocol is described [here](https://hackmd.io/D3-fws5dQkiUQK9kSHABbA?view).

 ⚠️ **Warning: This Repository is for Study Purposes Only!** ⚠️